 Environmental Monitoring for BRCGS: How robust is your program?

-There is no universal blueprint for an environmental monitoring program within the food production industry.
+There is no universal blueprint for a environmental monitoring for BRCGS program within the food production industry.
 Individual companies design and structure their programs based on their own specific manufacturing environment and hazard analysis.

 Whatever food you are manufacturing, from apple sauce to zwieback, a robust environmental monitoring plan is a cornerstone of working towards the BRC Global Standards for Food Safety (BRCGS).